 - Progress toward completion of Honors Program each semester (i.e., taking at least one honors course per semester in the first year or per year in the next three years so that continual progress toward completion of the Honors Program curriculum is being made) - Maintenance of 3.50 or higher cumulative and semester GPA - A student who falls below a 3.50 GPA in any one semester will be placed on probation. - If a student's GPA remains below 3.50 the following semester the student may remain in the Honors Program via petition but will not be eligible for Honors Scholarships. - Maintenance of good community standing based on report from Student Life and student's major department

 GRADUATION WITH HONORS PROGRAM DESIGNATION

-- Successful completion of the Honors Program 24-hr curriculum - Maintenance of good community standing based on report from Student Life and student's major department complete an additional course - GS 1113 Integrated Software Applications - that is waived for honors students on the basis of other coursework completed throughout the entirety of the Honors Program curriculum.
+- Successful completion of the Honors Program 24-hr curriculum - Maintenance of good community standing based on report from Student Life and student's major department

 WITHDRAWAL